fmgwfwt/environment_variables/README.md

 <br />
 in linux you can also create a file in one of the executable paths like /usr/bin/my_new_command <br />
 and then start to run that command from your terminal <br />
+in windows you can set the path to a folder as temporary set = PATH C:\mine <br /> and then the files in that folder will be executable <br />